DHTMLX/scheduler-docs/data/howtostart_php_laravel.md

 ###Dynamic loading

-Currently scheduler loads all records from the events table on startup.
+Currently, scheduler loads all records from the events table on startup.
 It can work well if you know that the amount of data will remain small over time.
 But when scheduler is used for something like a planning/booking application and you don't delete or move obsolete records to another table, the amounts of data will build up fairly quickly and in a couple of months of active usage you may find that your app requests a couple of MBs of events each time a user loads the page.